-- 16.6 In the event that an employee chooses not to accept work with the new employer the Council will apply the provisions outlined in Schedule 6 Retraining and Placement provisions to place the employee.
-If it is unable to do so Council will apply Schedule 7 Redundancy and Separation of the Agreement, provided that Council will only be required to offer a Level 2 Voluntary Redundancy package to an employee who has been offered a role in accordance with Clause 16.4.
-Council is not required to offer a Level 1 package to such an employee at any time. - 16.7 Any dispute over the application of this Agreement may be referred to the Queensland Industrial Relations Commission in accordance with the provisions of the dispute settling clause of this Agreement.
+- 16.6 In the event that an employee chooses not to accept work with the new employer, the Council will apply the provisions outlined in Schedule 6 Retraining and Placement or (subject to Australian Tax Office rulings) Schedule 7 Redundancy and Separation of this Agreement.
+If, at the point at which an employee elects not to accept work with the new employer, the Council offers an employee a Level 1 Redundancy and this offer is rejected, any subsequent offer will be for a Level 2 redundancy only. - 16.7 Any dispute over the application of this Agreement may be referred to the Queensland Industrial Relations Commission in accordance with the provisions of the dispute resolution clause of this Agreement (clause 9).

-17. Unforeseen outcomes of organisational change
+17 Unforeseen outcomes of organisational change

-- 17.1 We are committed to continuous improvement in accordance with the terms of this Agreement and anticipate that the outcomes of continuous improvement, organisation design and organisational change and other processes identified in this Agreement will be dealt with in accordance with the Agreement and Council procedures. - 17.2 We acknowledge that this Agreement is intended to be comprehensive and that, consistent with Clause 4.8 No extra claims, there are no matters which have been reserved for further negotiation while this Agreement is in operation.

-- 17.3 In the event that the outcome of organisational change was not anticipated by the parties at the time of making this Agreement, and where this Agreement does not deal with such change, then the circumstances will be discussed with the affected employees and their unions.
+- 17.1 We are committed to continuous improvement in accordance with the terms of this Agreement and anticipate that the outcomes of continuous improvement, organisation design and organisational change and other processes identified in this Agreement will be dealt with in accordance with this Agreement and Council procedures. - 17.2 We acknowledge that this Agreement is intended to be comprehensive and that, consistent with clause 4.8 No extra claims, there are no matters which have been reserved for further negotiation while this Agreement is in operation. - 17.3 In the event that the outcome of organisational change was not anticipated by the parties at the time of making this Agreement, and where this Agreement does not deal with such change, then the circumstances will be discussed with the affected employees and their unions.
 The parties may negotiate a new Agreement to address these circumstances and the unforeseen outcome of organisational change.
-A new Agreement may only be made through the following process. - (a) The party proposing to make a new Agreement must provide notice in writing to the other relevant parties advising that they wish to negotiate a new Agreement, and specifying the following information: - (i) identify the outcome of organisational change which necessitates a new Agreement; and - (ii) how this current Agreement does not deal with the impact of this change; and - (iii) the new proposal to address the unforeseen outcome of this change; and - (iv) the distinct geographic area or business unit to which the proposed new Agreement will apply. - (b) Subject to satisfying the criteria outlined above, the relevant parties will negotiate in good faith for a new Agreement. - (c) If the relevant parties are able to reach an agreement, the new Agreement will be put to a vote by the affected employees.
-If the affected employees vote in favour of the new Agreement it will be lodged in accordance with the Industrial Relations Act 1999 (Queensland). - (d) Any new Agreement lodged in accordance with the Act will prevail to the extent of any inconsistency with this Agreement. - (e) If the relevant parties are unable to reach agreement:
+A new Agreement may only be made through the following process. - (i) The party proposing to make a new Agreement must provide notice in writing to the other relevant parties advising that they wish to negotiate a new Agreement, and specifying the following information: - (a) identify the outcome of organisational change which necessitates a new Agreement; and - (b) how this current Agreement does not deal with the impact of this change; and - (c) the new proposal to address the unforeseen outcome of this change; and - (d) the distinct geographic area or business unit to which the proposed new Agreement will apply. - (ii) Subject to satisfying the criteria outlined above, the relevant parties will negotiate in good faith for a new Agreement.

-- the relevant parties may seek to resolve the matter through the Dispute Resolution procedure contained in this Agreement, excepting that the Queensland Industrial Relations Commission cannot arbitrate on the making of a new Agreement without the consent of all relevant parties to the proposed new Agreement - (ii) no party can be forced to make a new Agreement and, in the absence of agreement, the status quo shall remain. - 17.4 This clause does not allow industrial action that would otherwise be protected industrial action under legislation while this Agreement is in force.
+- (iii) If the relevant parties are able to reach an agreement, the new Agreement will be put to a vote by the affected employees.
+If the affected employees vote in favour of the new Agreement it will be lodged in accordance with the Industrial Relations Act 2016 (Queensland). - (iv) Any new Agreement lodged in accordance with the Act will prevail to the extent of any inconsistency with this Agreement. - (v) If the relevant parties are unable to reach agreement: - (a) the relevant parties may seek to resolve the matter through clause 9 Dispute resolution contained in this Agreement, or utilise appropriate provisions in the Industrial Relations Act 2016 - (b) no party can be forced to make a new Agreement and, in the absence of agreement, the status quo shall remain. - 17.4 This clause does not allow industrial action that would otherwise be protected industrial action under legislation while this Agreement is in force.